seven-of-eleven/designare-z390-opencore-efi/README.md

 OpenCore, unlike Clover, has robust official documentation.
 While some of it may be confusing, if you follow it 99% of the time you will be OK.
 Read the docs!

 ## Changelog
+- **1 August 2020:**
+  - Updated OC to version [0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9)
+  - Updated all kexts and drivers to latest
+  - Removed `ApfsDriverLoader.efi` because it was rolled into OC starting with 0.5.9
 - **13 June 2020:**
   - Updated OC, Kernel Extensions, and Drivers to be compatible with latest macOS update `10.15.5` (and supplemental update).
   - Somehow the boot picker remembers my choice now, meaning that emulated NVRAM is somehow working?